Roy Rogers Restaurants: Products and services

 Though standard Roy Rogers locations serve food in a typical fast-food fashion, some locations (such as the locations that were formerly Jr. Hot Shoppes) and the franchises located throughout Mid-Atlantic highway rest-stops serve the food in a cafeteria-style.
 An exception is the Allentown service plaza on the Pennsylvania Turnpike's Northeast Extension, which serves its customers in the typical fast-food fashion since it reopened in May 2008 (the entire service plaza had been rebuilt from its original form, which included cafeteria-style serving).

 In the cafeteria-style restaurants, customers push their trays on rails past stations stocked with pre-wrapped packages of hamburgers, cheeseburgers, and roast-beef sandwiches.
 A feature of this chain in any of the locations is the Fixin's Bar which features numerous condiments.
 Due to this feature, sandwich items are delivered without any of the customary garnishes.
 After selecting and paying for these items, patrons can garnish them to their own taste at the Fixin's Bar with such items as ketchup, BBQ sauce, mayonnaise, horseradish sauce, lettuce, tomatoes, pickles, and onions.
 Numerous locations offer hand-dipped milkshakes made with Edy's Ice Cream.

 Popular items on the menu are roast beef sandwiches and fried chicken, which was advertised by Roy Rogers under the "Pappy Parker" name beginning in the 1970s using a cartoon prospector (the Pappy Parker name was inherited from Marriott's original Hot Shoppes chain).
 Other signature items at Roy Rogers are the Gold Rush chicken sandwich (a fried chicken breast with bacon, a slice of Monterey Jack cheese, and a honey-based BBQ sauce) and the Double-R Bar Burger (a cheeseburger with ham).
 The side items featured at Roy Rogers are french fries, baked potatoes, mashed potatoes with gravy, and baked beans.
+Seasonal items that select Roy Rogers locations occasionally offer include the beer-battered cod sandwich and platter.

 Locations

-Roy Rogers Restaurants are located in the following seven states, along with the number of locations.
+Roy Rogers Restaurants are located in the following states, with number of locations.